smilelabkaist/Hawkeye/README.md

-# Hawkeye
+# Hawkeye Hardware Design and Localization Tool
-MobiSys '23, Hawkeye: Hectometer-range Subcentimeter Localization for Large-scale mmWave Backscatter
+MobiSys '23, Hawkeye: Hectometer-range Subcentimeter Localization for Large-scale mmWave Backscatter [[1]](#1)

 Consists of two folders.
 The Hardware folder contains the Hawkeye tag design file, which can be opened using HFSS software.